Astro JPs, Senior Theses, and Thesis Defense

 - you will need to arrange a thesis defense date with your committee.

 The dates for the defense are usually within 1-2 weeks after the Thesis deadline.
-You need to reserve a room for that time with Charlotte (for about 1.5 hours).
+You need to reserve a room for that time with Polly (for about 1.5 hours).

 9. The THESIS DEFENSE is composed of three parts: